psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 The audit trail should preserve:

 - who acted
+- which role was active
 - what was selected
 - what changed
 - when it changed
 - why it changed where available
 - which incident was active
 - which operator held responsibility
+- which guard received the task
+- which device received the assignment
+- which door or passage was affected

 ---